akashjborah97/Sentiment-Analysis-on-Twitter-Climate-change-tweets/README.md

 Layer 4: Dense (fully-connected) layer that transforms the LSTM output into the fixed embedding size with activation function softmax.

-The model uses Adam optimizer and measures sparse_categorical_crossentropy loss for the caetegorical data and measures accuracy in sparse_categorical_accuracy.
+The model uses Adam optimizer and measures sparse_categorical_crossentropy loss for the categorical data and measures accuracy in sparse_categorical_accuracy.
 The model predicts the emotion quite well when tested on testing data.